-In his book Building a Second Brain, Tiago Forte outlines the four powerful characteristics/capabilities of a note-taking application; Ability to handle multimedia, informality, open-endedness, and to be action oriented.
-He suggests several note-taking applications.
-Evernote is mentioned, and that is one I used for many years, however I have moved on to Joplin, which I will discuss briefly here.
+In his book Building a Second Brain, Tiago Forte outlines the four powerful characteristics/capabilities of a note-taking application; the ability to handle multimedia, informality, open-endedness, and to be action oriented.

 Evernote and Joplin are both note-taking and organization tools that allow users to save and organize notes, lists, images, and other types of content in a digital format.
 However, they have some key differences in terms of features, pricing, and user experience.
 Both Evernote and Joplin offer the ability to create and organize notes, add attachments, and access your notes from any device.
 They both also have a powerful search function.